Posted on Leave a comment

 Water Wipes (made in Ireland) for your Baby’s bumkin or American-made water wipes by Bets & Emy – these two are the gentlest, chemical-free wipes on the market… super important for your baby’s vulnerable, delicate membranes.

-Use the softest baby cloths made from bamboo.
+Use the softest organic baby washcloths.

 I love Babo Botanicals and have had amazing results with it on newborns, babies, and toddlers.
 I’m proud to recommend these products because they’re effective and I’ve seen eczema disappear even in the worse cases which makes moms really happy.